birc-ctib/st-pqueue/README.md

 The purpose of this exercise is not to argue that one structure is better than another, or even consider when one might be better than the other (the running times above give some hint at when this might be).
 It is just to familiarise yourself with the operations we want from a priority queue, but implemented with a data structure that you are already familiar with, the binary search tree.
 We will play with heaps in other exercises.

-I have implemented a binary search tree in `src/pq.py`, first as a tree structure
+A binary search tree is implemented in `src/pq.py`, first as a tree structure

 ```python
 @dataclass